swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   ///     must be greater than or equal to zero, and less than `byteCount`.
   @unsafe
   subscript(unchecked byteOffset: Int) -> UInt8 { get set }

+  /// The offsets valid for subscripting the span, in ascending order. public var byteOffsets: Range<Int>
 }
 ```